alexisbcc/category-theory/README.md

 a ------> b ------> a   `f :: a -> b`    `g :: b -> a`    `f o g = `<code>id<sub>a</sub></code> `g o f = `<code>id<sub>b</sub></code>
     f          g

-Injective: The elements from Codomain has at max a single corresponding element from the Domain.
+Injective: The elements from Codomain has at max a single image (`f`) element from the Domain.
 No shrinking colapsing.

 ![image](https://github.com/user-attachments/assets/08990457-a035-461e-b0c8-23b96d77ae7b)

-Surjective: Every element from the Codomain has at least one element from the Domain.
+Surjective: Every element from the Codomain has at least one image from the Domain.

 ![image](https://github.com/user-attachments/assets/5f1a6a76-ac7c-4d76-a1b0-341134d18361)